PARQUE TAYRONA

 There is a large campsite here and also a restaurant and shop.
 Atop one of the small hills that forms the edge of the cove is a covered terrace with hammocks.
 An ideal spot to take in the views whilst resting your weary feet.

-La Piscina, Parque Tayrona
+Camping in Parque Tayrona

-Return from Parque Tayrona to Colombia Travel Guide homepage
+Return from Parque Tayrona to Homepage

 New!
 Comments